Revision Facelift at a Glance

 A face-to-face consultation following GP referral is required to determine candidacy.

-Limitations of Revision Surgery
+Limitations of Revision Facelift Surgery

-Recovery Considerations
+Revision Facelift Recovery Considerations

 Risks and Complications